Physics-50/Module-3/docs/weak1.md

 Because systematic errors are so important in experimental research, we want you to do a careful study of one dominant source of systematic error in $$x$$.
 This study will ultimately be presented as part of a sequence of figures for your Module 3 deliverable.

-Choose one source of uncertainty that you found to be significant, and carefully explore its effect on the measured value of $$x$$. **Do not choose to study $$L$$, since we will be studying that effect next week.** Think about how best to do this by carefully varying the chosen parameter (eg. the angle of the diffraction grating, or the choice of diffraction grating). **You should have about five (no less) different values of the parameter you wiggle (eg. angle of diffraction grating), and for each value of that parameter, you need to make five measurements of $$x$$** and report the average value of $$x \pm $$SEM (as an error bar on each data point).
+Choose one source of uncertainty that you found to be significant, and carefully explore its effect on the measured value of $$x$$. **Do not choose to study $$L$$, since we will be studying that effect next week.** Think about how best to do this by carefully varying the chosen parameter (e.g., the angle of the diffraction grating, or the choice of diffraction grating). **You should have about five (no less) different values of the parameter you wiggle (e.g., angle of diffraction grating), and for each value of that parameter, you need to make five measurements of $$x$$** and report the average value of $$x \pm \text{SEM}$$ (as an error bar on each data point).

-**When setting up your experiment, make sure the range over which you vary the parameter is of significance to the experiment.
-For example, if you are varying the angle of the diffraction grating, you will gain more useful information by focusing on the effect at small angles ($$\lesssim$$ 5$$^{\circ}$$).**
+When setting up your experiment, **make sure the range over which you vary the parameter is of significance to the experiment**.
+For example, if you are varying the angle of the diffraction grating, you will gain more useful information by focusing on the effect at small angles ($$\lesssim 5^{\circ}$$).

  **Remember to reset all the other parameters that also have significant effects on $$x$$, for each measurement.** For example, if you are carefully studying the effect of choice of diffraction grating, make sure to reset both the angle of the diffraction grating and the distance $$L$$ between each of the five trials for each grating.

-This investigation will be part of your final deliverable, which will be evaluated partially based on the strength of your conclusions that you are able to support with evidence from your data.
+This investigation will be part of your final deliverable, which will be evaluated partially based on the strength of the conclusions that you are able to support with evidence from your data.
 Make sure you select a significant source of systematic error as indicated by your preliminary experiment in which you "wiggled parameters".

 For Checkpoint 1, you will present the results of this exploration as part of a figure with two panels:

-+ panel a, containing a photo of your experimental setup, with $$x$$, $$L$$, and the parameter you varied clearly labeled.
++ Panel (a), containing a photo of your experimental setup, with $$x$$, $$L$$, and the parameter you varied clearly labeled.
 Depending on the parameter you varied you may find it works well to showcase this with a single photo or with two photos, one focused on the experimental set-up and one on the parameter you varied.
 Either choice is acceptable.
-+ panel b, a plot with $$x$$ on the vertical axis and the parameter you varied on the horizontal axis.
++ Panel (b), a plot with $$x$$ on the vertical axis and the parameter you varied on the horizontal axis.
 Be sure to plot your data points with error bars, following our [figure-making guide from Module 1](https://physics-50.github.io/Module-1/week4){:target="_blank"}.
 It is not necessary to perform a fit to your $$x$$ data.

 To reduce workload for this week, you do not need to write a caption for the figure.